BigDaddyT1/Engineering_4_Notebook/README.md

 ## Beam Design #3

 ### Description
-Run static finite element analyses on your beam to determine what areas need to be improved and if the design was completely trash redesign and improve.
+Run static finite element analyses on your beam to determine what areas need to be improved and if the design was completely trash redesigned and improved.

 ### Link to Onshape
 [Onshape](https://cvilleschools.onshape.com/documents/a4035a22ba64776340356020/w/11ed539d4eb836d893f3062b/e/5adecb98b448bac80376089d)